mdn/content/files/en-us/web/html/element/input/number/index.md

 ### Pattern validation

-`<input type="number">` elements do not support use of the {{htmlattrxref("pattern", "input")}} attribute for making entered values conform to a specific regex pattern.
+`<input type="number">` elements do not support use of the [`pattern`](/en-US/docs/Web/HTML/Element/input#pattern) attribute for making entered values conform to a specific regex pattern.

-The rationale for this is that number inputs won't be valid if they contain anything except numbers, and you can constrain the minimum and maximum number of valid digits using the {{htmlattrxref("min", "input")}} and {{htmlattrxref("max", "input")}} attributes (as explained above).
+The rationale for this is that number inputs won't be valid if they contain anything except numbers, and you can constrain the minimum and maximum number of valid digits using the [`min`](/en-US/docs/Web/HTML/Element/input#min) and [`max`](/en-US/docs/Web/HTML/Element/input#max) attributes (as explained above).

 ## Examples

-We've already covered the fact that by default, the increment is `1`, and you can use the {{htmlattrxref("step", "input")}} attribute to allow decimal inputs.
+We've already covered the fact that by default, the increment is `1`, and you can use the [`step`](/en-US/docs/Web/HTML/Element/input#step) attribute to allow decimal inputs.
 Let's take a closer look.

 In the following example is a form for entering the user's height.
 It defaults to accepting a height in meters, but you can click the relevant button to change the form to accept feet and inches instead.
 The input for the height in meters accepts decimals to two places.